langchain-ai/langserve/README.md

 - `POST /my_runnable/stream` - invoke on a single input and stream the output
 - `POST /my_runnable/stream_log` - invoke on a single input and stream the output, including output of intermediate steps as it's generated
+- `POST /my_runnable/astream_events` - invoke on a single input and stream events as they are generated, including from intermediate steps.
 - `GET /my_runnable/input_schema` - json schema for input to the runnable
 - `GET /my_runnable/output_schema` - json schema for output of the runnable
 - `GET /my_runnable/config_schema` - json schema for config of the runnable